UKHomeOffice/lev-web-ui/README.md

 ### iam-api integration

 Syops is tied to the iam-api as the syops agreement check, is against the iam-api.
-The docker-compose envs are set up with a MOCK env variable that bypasses the check.
+The docker-compose envs are set up with a MOCK env variable that sets the bypassSyops variable to bypass the check.

 If running the ui with npm against an iam environment, this env variable can be set in the command or an .env file can be used.
 The IAM_USER variable should be set to the same user that the iam env is using, to enable access.